 9. 10,000 steps challenge

-The Centres for Disease Control recommends 150 minutes of exercise per week, which equates to about 30 minutes per day.
+The CDC recommends 150 minutes of exercise per week, which equates to about 30 minutes per day.
 At Fitbit, everyone starts off with a 10,000-step goal, and here’s why: It adds up to about five miles each day for most people, which includes about 30 minutes of daily exercise.
 The health benefits?
 “Researchers at the Harvard School of Public Health found that 30 minutes of walking each day cut stroke risk by a minimum of 20%.”

 10. Smoking cessation

 It's common knowledge that many health risks are associated with smoking.
 As one of the most addictive substances on the planet, cigarettes are a hard habit to shake.
 Aid those employees looking to quit smoking with a challenge.
 The reward for this one can be sizeable but broken up into constituent parts, because most people don’t quit cold turkey.